+Audit Committee

+The Audit Committee monitors the effectiveness of Antero's systems of financial reporting, auditing and internal controls, as well as related legal and regulatory compliance and cybersecurity matters, including ESG disclosures in our quarterly and annual SEC reports.
+Antero's privacy and cybersecurity risk exposures, as well as plans and activities to monitor and mitigate such risks.

+Nominating & Governance Committee

+The Nominating & Governance Committee oversees the management of risks associated with Board organization, membership and structure; succession planning for our directors and executive officers: and corporate governance.

+Compensation Committee

-Audit Committee The Audit Committee monitors the effectiveness of Antero's systems of financial reporting, auditing and internal controls, as well as related legal and regulatory compliance matters.
-Nominating & Governance Committee The Nominating & Governance Committee oversees the management of risks associated with Board organization, membership and structure; succession planning for our directors and executive officers; and corporate governance.
-Compensation Committee The Compensation Committee oversees Antero's compensation policies and practices.
-Environmental, Social and Governance (ESG) Committee The Environmental, Social and Governance (ESG) Committee provides guidance to the Board on, and oversees Antero's risk management policies related to the environment, including with respect to climate change, Antero's health and safety program, and social and political trends, issues and concerns applicable to Antero's business activities and performance.
+The Compensation Committee oversees Antero's compensation policies and practices.

+Environmental, Social and Governance (ESG) Committee

+The Environmental, Social and Governance (ESG) Committee provides guidance to the Board on, and oversees Antero's risk management policies related to the environment, including with respect to climate change, Antero's health and safety program, and social and political trends, issues and concerns applicable to Antero's business activities and performance.
 The ESG Committee regularly receives reports from management on pertinent ESG risks or opportunities, including climate related topics.

+Conflicts Committee

-Conflicts Committee The Conflicts Committee assists the Board in investigating, reviewing and evaluating potential conflicts of interest, including those between Antero and Antero Midstream. --- -- -- --- ---
+The Conflicts Committee assists the Board in investigating. reviewing and evaluating potential conflicts of interest, including those between Antero and Antero Midstream.